 If you’re an adult who’s not a big Carroll fan and are looking for the next great puzzler on Quest, Down the Rabbit Hole is a tricky title to recommend.
 You’re likely to be initially impressed with how beautiful the gameis, but eventually disappointed with how little it brings to the table.
 There aren’t that many actual puzzles, and the ones that are there are relatively simple.
 The fact that the game is all about finding invitations makes it feel as though its beauty is designed to distract you from noticing that it’s a bit of a chore.

 For Quest owners who are also fans of Lewis Carroll’s books, however, Down the Rabbit Hole, despite its shortcomings, is unmissable.
-You get to move Alice around.
+You get to move the girl around.
 You get to meet some of the book’s most memorable characters.
 You get to grow as big as a house (and if you consider that a spoiler, just how much of a fan are you, really?) and you get to befriend a playing card.
 You get to visit the Queen’s castle and meet her very hungry, very idiotic husband.
 You get to meet the Caterpillar and watch him talk crap.
-In certain situations, the game shifts from the diorama view to a first-person perspective in which you become Alice herself.
-You meet butterflies, birds, and hear playing cards argue amongst themselves.
+In certain situations, the game shifts from the diorama view to a first-person perspective in which you become the girl herself.
+You meet butterflies and birds and hear playing cards argue amongst themselves.
 For children, as well as for fans of the books, these will all be joyful moments.

 Anywhere Without a Porpoise